BombenProdukt/docs.bombenprodukt.com/content/packages/blade-icons/1.0/families/flag-icons.md

 ---
-title: Flag-Icons
+title: Flag Icons
-description: How to install and configure Flag-Icons for Blade Icons.
+description: How to install and configure Flag Icons for Blade Icons.
-breadcrumbs: [Documentation, Families, Flag-Icons]
+breadcrumbs: [Documentation, Families, Flag Icons]
 ---

 ## Installation